h2oai/datatable/docs/develop/documentation.rst

 - The contents of the "Examples" section are parsed as if it was a literal block, converting from python-console format into the format jupyter-style code blocks.
-In addition, if the output of any command contains a datatable Frame, it will also be converted into a jupyter-style table.
+In addition, if the output of any command contains a datatable Frame, it will also be converted into a Jupyter-style table.

 - All other sections are displayed as-is.